AnreetKaur85/AnreetKaur85/README.md

 #  About Me

- 👩‍💻a passionate and curious **Data Scientist & Analyst**
+👩‍💻 A passionate and curious Data Scientist & Analyst

- 🎓 Final-year Master's student in Computational Statistics & Data Analytics (Batch 2023–25)
+🎓 Master's student in Computational Statistics & Data Analytics (Batch 2023–25)

- 🤝 Eager to collaborate on innovative projects that create real-world impact
+🌱 Continuously learning and exploring intersections of AI, NLP, and Behavioral Science

- 🌍 Open to **internships, freelance gigs, and remote opportunities** in data-driven fields
+🤝 Actively looking for **job opportunities, internships, or freelance roles** in data-driven fields

-🎯 **Currently focused on:**
-- 🧠 NLP and Behavioral Science

 ## 💼 Skills & Tools